ffreemt/fast-langid/README.md

 fastlid("test this 测试一下", k=2)
 # (['zh', 'en'], [0.663, 0.124])
 ```

+N.B. `hanzidentifier` can be used to identify simplified Chinese or/and traditional Chinese should you need to do so.

 ## For Developers
 Install `poetry` and `yarn` the way you like it.